-A. PRINCIPLES, POLICY AND PRIORITIES GOVERNING INTERNATIONAL ASSISTANCE

-Principles New

-System of cooperation and assistance

-Primary purpose of international assistance

-International assistance is supplementary to national efforts

-Priority of emergency assistance

-Definition of policy and priorities by the World Heritage Committee

-Policy New

-Strategic allocation of resources Large scale international assistance and major operations

-Priorities 91, 113-115 &126

-B. RESOURCING

-Co-ordination of resources from all sources of support World Heritage Fund

-New 113, 122-125

-Procedures for Application

-Annex 13: International Assistance [Note: including application forms, deadlines, priorities and criteria for granting international assistance]

-Conditions

-Deadlines 112 Eligibility for receipt of international assistance 121

-C. PLANNING FOR INTERNATIONAL ASSISTANCE

-Work Plan New

-Proactive approach New

-State Party requests 94-111

-D., IMPLEMENTATION

-Contractual arrangements 117, 118 & 120 Delegation of authority 119

-E. EVALUATION AND FOLLOW-UP

-V. ACTIVITIES IN SUPPORT OF THE WORLD HERITAGE CONVENTION
+A. PRINCIPLES, POLICY AND PRIORITIES GOVERNING INTERNATIONAL ASSISTANCE New Principles New System of cooperation and assistance Primary purpose of international assistance International assistance is supplementary to nation Priority of emergency assistance Definition of policy and priorities by the World H Policy New Strategic allocation of resources Large scale international assistance and major ope erations Priorities 91, 113-115 &126 B. RESOURCING Co-ordination of resources from all sources of support World Heritage Fund New 113, 122-125 Procedures for Application Annex 13: International Assistance [Note: including application priorities and criteria for granting inter Conditions Deadlines Eligibility for receipt of international assistance 112 121 C. PLANNING FOR INTERNATIONAL ASSISTANCE Work Plan Proactive approach State Party requests New New 94-111 D IMPLEMENTATION Contractual arrangements Delegation of authority 117, 118 & 120 119 E. EVALUATION AND FOLLOW-UP New V. ACTIVITIES IN SUPPORT OF THE WORLD HERITAGE (CONVENTION